We have a number of projects ongoing now as you will see from the list below. You can access them by clicking on the heading.

 The Wild Boar

-The Beaver has just been reintroduced into the UK after an absence of over 300 years.
-A few years ago Andy Mydellton wrote to Louis MacDonald of the Scottish parliament to support the Beaver Reintroduction project at Knapdale.
-This was sadly rejected, for what FES believes was for lame excuses on behalf of the land owning self interests.
+A few years ago FES wrote to Louis MacDonald of the Scottish parliament to support the Beaver Reintroduction project at Knapdale Forest in Argyll.
+This was rejected, for what FES believes was lame excuses on behalf of the land owners’ self interests.
 But shortly afterwards, the Scottish Parliament and government changed, and the project was once more proposed to the new Scottish parliament.
-So Andy Mydellton wrote again in support of the plans to Richard Lochheart, the Cabinet Secretary for Rural Affairs and the Environment.
-This time the five year plan was given the go ahead; since then some beavers have been brought in from Norway and released.
-FES also supports the reintroduction of the Beaver into England after looking at other successful reintroduction plans throughout Europe.
+So FES wrote again in support of the plans to Richard Lochheart, the Cabinet Secretary for Rural Affairs and the Environment.
+This time the five year plan was given the go ahead; at one point 15 or so beavers have been brought in from Norway and released.

 The Pool Frog